In today’s episode, we’re going to be talking about something really exciting for me.

 Women talk about this stuff and we bond over it.

-We talk about periods, nipple chaffing and all sorts of things.
+We talk about periods, nipple chafing and all sorts of things.

 We connect over our humanness.

-So for the feminine side of the marketing, I talk about KLTC – the extent to which people Know, Like, Trust and feel CONNECTED to you.
+For the feminine side of marketing, I talk about KLTC – the extent to which people Know, Like, Trust and feel CONNECTED to you.

 We love feeling really connected to those people who we admire and those people who we love but through a different lens.

-Think about how much celebrity magazines fly off the shelves when the cover is celebrities without makeup.
+Think about how many celebrity magazines fly off the shelves when the cover is celebrities without makeup.

 We grab those off the shelf because we want to know that the people that we admire are human.

 That’s really what we love.

 In your marketing, it’s actually a beautiful permission slip to be yourself.